korolainenriikka/mlflow_test/README.md

 ### Run the project

-* build Docker image: `cd mlflow_test && docker build -t mnist-dockerized -f Dockerfile .`
+* on the VM: build Docker image: `cd mlflow_test && docker build -t mnist-dockerized -f Dockerfile .`

 * run this model from the home directory with `source venv/bin/activate && mlflow run mlflow_test -P path-to-data=/data/`.
 If 'Digit prediction accuracy: ...' is printed, setup has succeeded.
 Metrics are saved to the `mlruns` directory.